 This topic discusses child abuse.
-It describes the action that should be taken when it is suspected that a child is being abused or mistreated.
+It identifies the actions that should be taken when child abuse or mistreatment is suspected.

-Child abuse will endanger the development, security or survival of a child.
-It includes physical harm, sexual activity of any kind, emotional abuse, neglect and the failure to provide proper food, clothing, shelter and other necessities of life.
-The abuser may be a stranger, a trusted adult such as a neighbor, a friend, or a parent.
+Child abuse is any act that will endanger the development, security or survival of a child.
+It includes physical beatings, sexual activity of any kind, emotional abuse and neglect.
+Neglect is the failure to provide the child with love and affection, food, clothing, shelter and protection from harm.
+Child abuse applies to any child or youth who is under 18.
+The abuser may be a stranger, neighbor, friend, or a family member.

-If a child talks about physical or sexual abuse, listen carefully but do not press the child for detailed information about the abuse.
-Call the Child Welfare Authorities and the police immediately.
+If a child talks about physical or sexual abuse, keep calm and listen carefully.
+Do not press the child for more information if they do not feel comfortable.
+Let the child know that you believe them and offer as much support to make them feel safe.
+Next, call the Child Welfare Authorities and the police immediately.
 The child must be protected and comforted until their arrival.
-The police will ask the appropriate questions under appropriate conditions.
+Do not ask the child for details of the abuse.
+It is the police’s job to ask the necessary questions, under appropriate conditions.
 If you interfere, the investigation may be hampered and the success of the Court case can be jeopardized.